In the Beginning….

 - Fielding teams of players to represent the UK in both live and online International Team Tournaments under a captain appointed by the UKBGF (in 2016 UK Teams made a huge impact on the world backgammon stage);

-- Maintaining an Elo ratings system, continuously updated with results from qualifying events nationwide, which provides an assessment of each player’s current skill level relative to other UK players;
+- Maintaining an Elo ratings system, continuously updated with results from qualifying events nationwide, which provides an assessment of each player’s current skill level in live matchplay relative to other UK players;

 - Developing and evolving the UKBGF Tournament Rules which have been adopted in their entirety by the European Backgammon Federation;